berjcode/berjcode/README.md

 I like to use computer.
 I use the internet well.
 I have embraced lifelong learning.

-Skills: C# / PYTHON / Cyber Security/ HTML / CSS / Dart /  Unity /
+Skills: C# / PYTHON / HTML / CSS / Dart /  Unity /

 - 🌱 I’m currently learning  Game development with unity.